LearningWithMerritt/HTML-CSS-JS-Notes/2-CSS-Cascading-Style-Sheets/CSS.md

 <br>

 ## `Inline CSS:`
-CSS is applied directly to individual HTML elements using the "style" attribute.
+`Inline CSS` is CSS that is applied directly to individual HTML elements using the `style=` attribute.

 syntax
 ```html